Expensive and cozy couches being damaged by our furry friends is probably the last thing you want.

 Believe it or not, this is a widespread tendency among dogs.

 Hence, dog owners around the world know that this can be problematic.

 Why does my dog dig on the couch?

 This can primarily be attributed to instinctual behaviors.
-Dogs also dig on couches to hide belongings, mark their territory, or to dig a den.
-Sometimes special hormonal responses to pregnancy, or psychological disorders can also cause this behavior.
+Dogs also dig on couches to hide belongings, mark their territory, or dig a den.
+Sometimes exceptional hormonal responses to pregnancy or psychological disorders can also cause this behavior.
 In that case, you better take him to a vet.

-But this just barely summarizes the entire idea.
-We have covered all the reasons behind your dog’s such behavior.
+But this barely summarizes the entire idea.
+We have covered all the reasons behind your dog’s behavior.

 Let’s delve right into it without wasting any time!